virtusize/virtusize.github.io/source/find-by-fit/index.rst

     placed in this container.

 Line 12
-    Add code to read the ``size`` value, being passed as a parameter, and pre-select the size for the user.
+    Add code to read size from the ``data`` value, being passed as a parameter, and pre-select the size in the size selector for the user.

 .. note::
     You can test these functions on your product page, by appending ``?vs.cohort=findbyfit&score=95&size=Small`` to a product page URL.

 .. _label-events: